Kaltsoon/rate-repository-api/README.md

 ## ✔️ Requirements

 Node (versions `12.X.X` are tested, but later versions _might_ work as well) and npm.
 If you haven't installed Node or npm, [nvm](https://github.com/nvm-sh/nvm) is an easy to use tool for installing both.
+Nvm is also handy if you want to quickly switch between different Node versions.

 ## 🚀 Getting started